lmmendes/homeflix/README.md

 ## Installing

-1. Create `.env` file to store the configuration and sensitive information.
+### Environment file .env

+We need to create a file named `.env` to handle the configuration were the media is going to be stored and the file permissions, here are the available configuration:

 | VARIABLE           | TYPE    | Description                                            |
 |--------------------|---------|--------------------------------------------------------|